feldtsen/pointy-dit212/SDD.md

 The domain model shows `Enemy` to have two behaviours.
 In the design model, this is the case since `Enemy` has a reference to an `IAbilityBehaviour` and an `IMovementBehaviour`.
 These will dictate what actions are carried out by the enemy.

 Both the `Player` and `Behaviour` in the domain model have references to `Ability`.
 In the design model, `Player` has  a reference to one to three `IAbilties`.
-These abilities will be used by the player during the gameplay to affect the environment/the state of the player in some way.
+These abilities will be used by the player during the gameplay to affect the environment/state of the player in some way.
 The multiplicity of behaviours relation to `Ability` is 0..* in the domain model.
-In the design model, some behaviours will have no knowledge of bbilities (movementBehaviours), while some will be able to hold many (abilityBehaviours).
+In the design model, some behaviours will have no knowledge of abilities (movementBehaviours), while some will be able to hold many (abilityBehaviours).

 The `Ability` in the domain model creates 0..* projectiles.
 In the design model, some concrete ability classes have references to projectiles.
 These abilities are supposed to create projectiles and add them to the level.
 Other abilities have no knowledge of projectiles at all.

 ### 3.2 Implemented design patterns

-* MVP (Model View Presenter) for separating game logic, user input and graphical interface.
+* MVC (Model View Controller) for separating game logic, user input and graphical interface.
 * the singleton pattern, for the keyboard input controller.
 * the factory (method) pattern, for simplifying the creation of game entities such as players and enemies
 * the command pattern, which is used for executing actions when a key is pressed.